jumbosushi/jumbosushi.github.io/_posts/2020-11-08-intro-to-tz-databse.md

 `zic` compiler saves the output to relative `/usr/share/zoneinfo` location based on zone name.
 At the point of writing this post, it is 11/08/20 so as expected `zdump` prints the time in `KST` (possibly known as `Konoha Standard Time` in Naruto's world).
 We're setting the new `Hi_No_Kuni/Konoha` as the default time in this container by making a symbolic link to `/etc/localtime`.
 As a result, `date` command prints the correct timezone given a specific date!

 ## Conclusion
 I learned a lot in the process of writing this post, but there are so much more to tz database.
 As praised in [this blog post](https://blog.jonudell.net/2009/10/23/a-literary-appreciation-of-the-olsonzoneinfotz-database/), documentation in the source code is a wealth of knowledge about everything timezone related.
-I highly recommend to check just to peek at what kind of rules are applied in your home country.
+I highly recommend to check out what kind of rules are applied in your home country.

 Hope this helped you understand `tz` database a little better!